v1k70rk4/ha-samsungtv-smart/README.md

 This option determine the mode used to launch applications.<br/>
 Use `Rest API Call` only if the other 2 methods do not work.<br/>

+- **Dump apps list on log file at startup**<br/>
+(default = False)<br/>
+When enabled the component will try to dump the list of available apps in the HA log file.
+The dump of the apps may not work, and in any case will not be executed if a custom `app_list` is defined.<br/>

 - **Use SmartThings TV Status information**<br/>
 (default = True)<br/>
 **This option is available only if SmartThings is configured.**